Arlington National Cemetery

 Arlington National Cemetery is the largest cemetery in the United States National Cemetery System, one of two maintained by the United States Army.
 More than 400,000 people are buried in its 639 acres (259 ha) in Arlington County, Virginia.

-Arlington National Cemetery was established on 13 May 1864, during the American Civil War after Arlington Estate, the land on which the cemetery was built, was confiscated by the U.S. federal government from the private ownership of Confederate States Army general Robert E. Lee's family following a tax dispute over the property.
+Arlington National Cemetery was established on 13 May 1864, during the American Civil War.
+It was named after Arlington Estate, the land on which the cemetery was built.
+This land had been confiscated by the U.S. federal government from the private ownership of Confederate States Army general Robert E. Lee's family following a tax dispute over the property.
 The cemetery is managed by the U.S. Department of the Army.
 As of 2024, it conducts approximately 27 to 30 funerals each weekday and between six and eight services on Saturday, or 141 to 158 per week.

 In April 2014, Arlington National Cemetery Historic District, including Arlington National Cemetery, Arlington House, Memorial Drive, the Military Women's Memorial, and Arlington Memorial Bridge, was listed on the National Register of Historic Places.